Computer Vision for Digital Signage - Applications and Use Examples

 Retailers, banks, hospitals, airports - all have a mask policy and would benefit from automated displays showing Stop/Go messaging based on the detected presence of face coverings.
 Highly accurate computer vision software such as Sightcorp DeepSight Toolkit can see masks with a high accuracy level for both crowds and individuals.

-Example: Face Mask Detection Experience by Intuiface
+Example of Computer Vision: Face Mask Detection Experience by Intuiface

 (Download free Intuiface Facemask Detection Sample)